 Bacardi Rum Factory – Tour & Drinks

-1/21- Bacardi has started running some of their tours, but NOT the Historic Tour yet.
+6/21- Bacardi has started running some of their tours, but NOT the Historic Tour yet.
 However, they now offer a “Casa Bacardi Waterfront Experience”, which is hanging out at the Bacardi facility and a drink.
 Check their reservations page on line for tour availability.

 Prior to April, 2016 this used to be free.
 There is no “free’ tour anymore.
 Now the “Historical” tour and 1 welcome drink in a plastic Bacardi souvenir cup cost $15 .
 Other tours- include the “Historical tour” plus either a premium Rum Tasting tour (5 types to sample) or for “Mixology” course tour cost more.